billtrust/meetup-terraform-provider/Readme.md

 ## Meetup Terraform provider

 Welcome!
-This repo contains the source code and compilation/utilization instructions for the custom terrafor provider described in Billtrust's 09/23/2019 tech meetup.
+This repo contains the source code and compilation/utilization instructions for the custom terraform provider described in Billtrust's 09/23/2019 tech meetup.
 In here you can find a simple NodeJS server that supports the basic CRUD operations and a terraform provider that interacts with said service, along with a Dockerfile to be able compile and run the code.

+### Slides
+The slides for the presentation can be found in the `slides` folder.
+Please note that they are `/pptx`, so PowerPoint or a compatible tool is required.

 ### Build